 View large image | More photos

-The Tournament Course at Redstone Golf Club, home of the Shell Houston Open, is a popular stop for PGA Tour players and a good Masters warm up.
+The Tournament Course at the Golf Club of Houston (formerly known as Redstone), home of the Shell Houston Open, is a popular stop for PGA Tour players and a good Masters warm up.
 That's because the course is prepped like Augusta National ... but in Texas.

-In an effort to get as many top players as possible, they prepped the Tournament Course at Redstone Golf Club like Augusta National.
-That meant using a combination of rye/bentgrass to overseed the greens and heavily overseeding the fairways and tees with rye, essentially turning Redstone into a winter golf course.
+In an effort to get as many top players as possible, they prepped the Golf Club of Houston's Tournament Course like Augusta National.
+That meant using a combination of rye/bentgrass to overseed the greens and heavily overseeding the fairways and tees with rye, essentially turning it into a winter golf course.

-The players raved, and with the exception of Tiger Woods, the Shell Houston Open has been able to attract the top players in the world because they're looking for a tune-up to the Masters.
+The players raved, and the Shell Houston Open has been able to attract the top players in the world because they're looking for a tune-up to the Masters.

 Of course, the players' endorsement and subsequent publicity has been the best form of advertising for this Rees Jones course, which was specifically designed for the PGA Tour event.